The original goal of the Sierra Buttes Trail Stewardship was to mitigate the impact of heavy trail traffic in Downieville, California.

 This organization has grown from a chainsaw and simple mission statement, into a family of amazing and caring volunteers, friends and families each with a passion for the Lost Sierra region’s trails and forested lands.
 Together, we embrace the promise and strength that trails bring to our community and economy.
 We appreciate the memorable experiences we’ve had and the joy recreation brings to our souls.

-Many started supporting SBTS by becoming an Annual or Core Member, rode with our Downieville bike shop Yuba Expeditions, or worked as a volunteer at a Trail Daze or competed and spectated at our race events.
+Many started supporting SBTS by, riding with our Downieville bike shop Yuba Expeditions, or worked as a volunteer at a Trail Daze or competed and spectated at our race events.
 Their dedication to the family has grown from there and the many memorable outdoor experiences we provide.
 We are very grateful for the family’s support in keeping us going.

 Helping Other Communities